Eddie Chapman: Second World War

 On 16 December 1942, Chapman was flown to Britain in a Focke-Wulf bomber converted for parachuting, from Le Bourget airfield.
-He was equipped with wireless, pistol, cyanide capsule and £1,000 and, amongst other things, was given the task of sabotaging the de Havilland aircraft factory at Hatfield.
+He was equipped with wireless, pistol, cyanide capsule and £1,000 and, amongst other things, was given the task of sabotaging the de Havilland aircraft factory at Hatfield in order to disrupt the production of the de Havilland Mosquito aircraft.
 Chapman became stuck in the hatch as he tried to leave the aircraft.
 Finally detaching himself, he landed some distance from the target location of Mundford, Norfolk, near the village of Littleport, Cambridgeshire.

 The British secret services had been aware of Chapman's existence for some time, via Ultra (decrypted German messages), and would know his date of departure.
 Section B1A, the MI5-backed department with the task of capturing enemy agents and turning them into double agents, had discussed the best method of capturing Chapman without revealing Ultra.
 In the end, Operation Nightcap was envisioned: Rather than conduct a full-scale manhunt, planes from RAF Fighter Command would trail Chapman's aircraft to identify his landing site (from one of three possible options).
 Local police would then be alerted, with instructions to conduct a search under the guise of looking for a deserter.

 However, these plans proved unnecessary; Chapman surrendered to the local police shortly after landing and offered his services to MI5.
 He was interrogated at Latchmere House in southwest London, better known as Camp 020.
 MI5 decided to use him as a double agent against the Germans and assigned Ronnie Reed as his case officer (Reed, a former BBC engineer, had been invited to join MI5 in 1940 and remained there until his retirement in 1976).